Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Geometric_Tools/Screen_to_building.rst

 ..
 DO NOT UPDATE THIS FILE!!
 ..
-This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java
+This document has been automatically generated with noisemodelling-scripts/src/main/java/org/noise_planet/noisemodelling/webserver/script/GenerateFunctionsDocs.java

 Screen to building
 ==================

-Convert screens to building format.
+Convert screens to building format

 Overview
 --------